viplavs2004/Text-Summarizer/README.md

 ## Model Evaluation Results (ROUGE Scores)

-After correcting the evaluation script, the model achieved the following ROUGE scores on the SAMSum test set.
-These scores indicate strong summarization quality for a BART model fine-tuned on conversational data.
+ The model achieved the following ROUGE scores on the SAMSum test set.
+These scores indicate strong summarisation quality for a BART model fine-tuned on conversational data.

 | Metric | Score |
 | :--- | :--- |